The Red-Headed League: Analysis

 The dates given in the story do not match the characters' descriptions of time passing.
 The date that Wilson sees the advertisement is 27 April 1890 and he has been at work for 8 weeks and says "Just two months ago."
 Thus that happened by the end of June.
 However, the story begins by describing Holmes's meeting with Wilson as being on "one day in the autumn of last year" and the date on the door telling of the League being dissolved is that of 9 October 1890, six months after the ad was placed.

 Dorothy L. Sayers analyzed this discrepancy and claims that the dates must have been 4 August and 4 October respectively.

 Publication history

 "The Red-Headed League" was first published in the UK in The Strand Magazine in August 1891, and in the United States in the US edition of the Strand in September 1891.
 The story was published with ten illustrations by Sidney Paget in The Strand Magazine.
 It was included in the short story collection The Adventures of Sherlock Holmes, which was published in October 1892.

+Baker Street robbery

+The story inspired the real-life 1971 Baker Street robbery in which a criminal gang tunneled from a rented shop into a bank vault.
+That robbery was then adapted into the 2008 film The Bank Job.